 PPL is the appointed sole agency for ISRCs in the UK.
 You should request an ISRC 'stem' (or first registrant code) when you become a PPL recording rightholder member.
 This stem is three letters allocated in sequence from PPL's database that are specific to each recording rightholder member.

-Key Production is unable to generate ISRCs, but can add the codes you obtain from the PPL on to your CD master for a small fee.
+Breed Media is unable to generate ISRCs but can add the codes you obtain from the PPL on to your CD master for a small fee.

-The stampers are then used to replicate CDs in an injection moulding process.
+Stampers made from Glass Masters are used to replicate CDs in an injection moulding process.
 Hot polycarbonate is forced under high pressure into a circular mould containing the stamper and then cooled so the polycarbonate takes on the mirror image of the mould.
-A thin metal “reflective layer” is added to one side of the disc.
+A thin metal reflective layer is added to one side of the disc.
 This reflective layer allows the laser to read the digital data that is created by the pits.
 Finally, a lacquer coating is added to protect the replicated CDs.
-This process makes about 100 CDs per hour.
+Each machine makes about 100 CDs per hour.

 CD duplication is the process whereby blank discs are copied for low quantity manufacture.
 For quantities smaller than 500 (the minimum for CD replication), Breed Media offers a CD duplication service.
 This service provides a cost effective, yet high quality alternative for small runs and fast turnaround.

 Supply a DLT (Digital Linear Tape) or a DVD-R for DVD replication.
-If you require CSS encryption please supply ensure we are aware before you master as we can advise how it is applied.
+If you require CSS encryption please ensure we are aware before you master so we can advise on how it is applied.
 Please keep a back-up copy of your DVD master and your artwork.